 He is also known for wearing hip-hop-inspired attire instead of traditional Japanese clothing, allowing him to stand out from other singers.

-Because of his talent and singing skills have helped the enka genre gain attention among U.S. citizens like never before.
+His talent and singing skills have helped the enka genre gain attention among U.S. citizens like never before.
 In December 2008, he won the Best New Artist Award at the 50th Japan Record Awards.

 He’s made several appearances as a professional singer both in Japan and the United States of America.